tlubz/clean-rails-example/README.md

+# Clean Rails Example

+A dockerized example of using clean architecture in rails

+# Setup

+run `docker-compose up app` to launch the app on localhost:3000

-# README
+# Testing

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+run `rspec` to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...